 |Platinum includes all features of Premium plus one-on-one support over Skype, Google Hangouts and remote screen sharing||Platinum|

 |You may make payments through PayPal or your credit and debit cards.
 Refunds can only be requested within 12 hours of purchase.|

 How to Use Twitter Archiver – Free Edition

 - Click here to copy the Twitter Archiver sheet into your Google Drive.
 Set the name of the sheet as a hashtag or a search phrase.
 For instance, you could set the sheet name as #WorldCup2014 to save all the FIFA related tweets.

 - Go to apps.twitter.com and create a new app.
 In the Callback URL field, put https://spreadsheets.google.com/macros and save your changes.
 Select the API Keys tab and make a note of the Twitter Consumer Key and Secret.

 - Switch to your Google sheet and select Tools -> Script Editor.
 Don’t worry, you don’t have to write a single line of code here, just copy-paste the Twitter secret and key inside the editor.
 Now select the Run menu, choose Initialize and grant the necessary permissions.

 That’s it.
 The tweets will now appear inside your Google Sheet.
 These are the first set of 100 tweets and new tweets will be automatically pulled and added into your sheet every few minutes.

-The Twitter Archiver sheet will run in the background and monitor Twitter for new tweets.
+The Twitter Archiver sheet runs in the background and monitors Twitter for new tweets.
 If you would like to stop the tracker, go to the Script Editor and choose Stop from the Run menu as shown in the screencast video.